ncl-iot-team/csc8110/apporto/README.md

 ## Launching applications

-You have launch the following GUI applicaitons from the VM:
+You can launch the following GUI applicaitons from the VM:

 * VSCode
   * Type `code .` in the terminal to launch VSCode